MAPLLM/MAPICLR2025sub/README.md

 ## Planbench

-For the mystery blocksworld task, the codebase (inside `mystery_blocksworld` directory) contains files to run LLM-PFC and GPT-4 baselines such as zero-shot, in-context learning (ICL), chain-of-thought (CoT ICL), and multi-agent debate (MAD).
+For the mystery blocksworld task, the codebase (inside `planbench/mystery_blocksworld` directory) contains files to run LLM-PFC and GPT-4 baselines such as zero-shot, in-context learning (ICL), chain-of-thought (CoT ICL), and multi-agent debate (MAD).
 It also contains files to generate plan responses JSON for further evaluation.

-First clone the LLMs-Planning repo, inside `mystery_blocksworld` directory from https://github.com/karthikv792/LLMs-Planning, and the follow the instructions given in https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench for setup.
+First clone the LLMs-Planning repo, inside `planbench/mystery_blocksworld` directory from https://github.com/karthikv792/LLMs-Planning, and the follow the instructions given in https://github.com/karthikv792/LLMs-Planning/tree/main/plan-bench for setup.

 To run the above models you need to insert the following block of code at the start of the script after the import statements.
 Fill in the `api_key`, `azure_endpoint`, and `deployment_name`.
 Also as a required argument specify the directory name where output log files will be stored
 ```